 Benefits of vaccinating

-Vaccines prevent diseases that could otherwise cause serious health problems, permanent disability or even death.
+Vaccines prevent diseases that could cause health problems, disabilities, or death.
+Many diseases are now rare due to vaccination.

 Approval of vaccines in the European Union